Can You Read Faces?

 As I walked into the conference center for the morning keynote, I was racking my brain for a way to buy a shirt.
 I was standing in a crowd of over two-hundred attorneys when the keynote speaker, an attorney named Fred Cassidy, walked through the lobby.
 He passed me but after a few steps, he suddenly pivoted, and came back to where I was standing.
 Having noticed the distressed look on my face, he asked, “Are you OK?”

 I was a complete stranger, barely out of law school.
-He was a highly respected litigator and CLS Board member, who was about to give the keynote address at the conference.
+He was a highly respected litigator and CLS Board member, who was about to give the final keynote address at the conference.
 And yet his trained eye had noticed the distressed look in my eyes and on my face, and his kind heart brought him to my rescue.

 As soon as I blurted out my dilemma, Fred reached into his pocket and pulled out his car keys.
 After telling me where his car was parked, he explained how to get to a nearby shopping center.
 He then asked me if I needed any money …